Understanding Chain-of-Thought in LLMs through Information Theory: Additional Experimental Details

 Figures \ref{fig:IG_trajectories_math} - \ref{fig:MS_trajectories_math} present the sample-wise trajectories for 15 randomly chosen prompts leading to incorrect final answers for the different baselines.
 Here, once again, any significant drop in the plotted value at a given step could be seen as an indication of an incorrectly executed sub-task.
 Recall that in this setup majority of the errors occur at the final step which involves the addition of $3x+2y$.

-Figure \ref{fig:IG_trajectories_math} shows the sample-wise information gain for our method after each step.
-We see that for most of the plotted trajectories, the sample-wise information gain remains high until the final step, at which point it drops to values close to or below 0.
+Figure \ref{fig:IG_trajectories_math} shows the sample-wise information-gain for our method after each step.
+We see that for most of the plotted trajectories, the sample-wise information-gain remains high until the final step, at which point it drops to values close to or below 0.
 This shows that our method correctly identifies that the failure predominantly occurs at step 3.

 In contrast, Figure \ref{fig:ORM_trajectories_math} shows that the mean probability of correctness for the ORM remains unchanged at each step.
 This could be explained by Figure \ref{fig:distribution_map_math} in the main text, which suggests that the ORM classifier can predict the correctness of the final output using only the values of $x$ and $y$ available in the prompt.
 Crucially, the classifier's confidence remains unchanged even as the model's intermediate reasoning steps are added to the input.
 This means that ORM is unable to distinguish between the model's performance on intermediate reasoning steps.